shakeel-faiz/FF/19-Jun/03-sub.md

 ## What is a SUB file?

-A SUB file is a MicroDVD subtitle file format used to display subtitles in videos.
-Subtitles in MicroDVD format typically have .sub file extension.
+A SUB file is a MicroDVD subtitle file format used to display subtitles in videos, typically have .sub file extension.
 These files contain timing information and text for each subtitle entry.

 MicroDVD subtitle files use simple text-based format where each subtitle entry consists of several lines.
 The first line contains the subtitle's timing information, including the start and end timestamps.
 The subsequent lines contain actual subtitle text.